Tanikai/mensaplan-web-interface/README.md

 ## URL structure

-The plan can be configured by setting the anchor or by using the UI elements which in turn change the anchor.
+The plan can be configured by setting the anchor or by using the UI elements, which in turn change the anchor.
-**The order and positions are fixed.**

-The anchor is structured as follows: `base_url/#<facility>&<date>&<refresh>`
+The anchor is structured as follows: `base_url/#<query_str>` where `<query_str>` is a [query string](https://en.wikipedia.org/wiki/Query_string).
+There are three (order independent) parameters:

+- `canteen` (String)
+- `date` (String, formatted in YYYY-MM-DD)
+- `reload` (Boolean)

+Please note the `#` in front of the query string.
+This allows navigating / refreshing the website without sending a request to the server every time.

 ### Canteen

-You have to use the following values:
+The `canteen` parameter has the data type String.
+The following canteens are supported / allowed:

 - `Mensa` (Mensa Uni Süd)
 - `Bistro` (Cafeteria Nord)